 InfoFlex New Functionality Overview – May 2017

-CIMS is preparing for the May 2017 release of InfoFlex with a number of additions and enhancements that make the product even faster and more convenient to use.
+CIMS is preparing for the May 2017 release of InfoFlex with a number of additions and enhancements.

 CIMS has created InfoFlex Analytics within the Data Entry module.
 InfoFlex Analytics allows for a new type of item that can show bar charts, line charts, scatter diagrams and pie charts within data entry to help display and visualise patterns of data.
 Charts can also be placed into documents to graph results per subject and in reports to graph results across many subjects.
 Further details can be found on the InfoFlex Analytics news release.

 It is now possible to capture images using DirectShow video capture sources such as web cams.
 The InfoFlex USB video control uses the DirectShow API to display video and capture images.
 The primary objective of this control is to allow the capture of images from the Epiphan AV.io HD capture control device.
 This is a USB frame grabber that uses the USB video class driver, so no driver installation is necessary.
 The control can also be used to capture images from any source that is registered as a video capture filter within DirectShow.

 Also within image capture, there is a new registry setting to prevent multiple images being taken when the ‘Capture’ button is pressed multiple times.
 In Data Entry, the ‘Capture’ button now disables after taking a picture and is re-enabled after a certain time set in the registry.

 Book appointments using waiting lists

 Within the Scheduler module, appointments can now be booked from waiting lists.
 The waiting list can be viewed and then patients selected from the list to be booked into appointments.
 The booked appointment retains a link with the waiting list so that if, for example, the appointment is cancelled the patient will be put back on the waiting list.
 Appointments can also now be booked via an easy to use wizard.